lolo-bc/QuoteConvertor/README.md

 ```
 As a user who needs to have quirky and unique
-I want to translate my own text or generate a random quote
+I want to pull a random quote or translate my own quote
-Then have it translated to a language I select and have it saved
+Then have it translated to a language I select from a drop down menu
-I can then view these translations at any time, even after I have closed the window.
+When I refresh or return to the page I wish to still be able to view my translations
 ```

 ## API's used